kylechui/latex/Spring 2022/CS 180/notes.md

 ## Kasaraju's Algorithm

 * Make a stack
-* Perform DFS at any node
+* Perform DFS at any node and push nodes onto the stack
 * Compute the graph reversal
+* Continuously pop off the stack
-* Pop off the stack and compute more DFS's with the graph reversals
+  * Perform a DFS using the top of the stack and the graph reversal
+  * Each set of nodes that make up these new DFS trees is a strongly connected component